-QuantiFast Multiplex RT-PCR Kits are intended for molecular biology applications.
-These products are not intended for the diagnosis, prevention, or treatment of a disease.
+The QuantiFast Probe RT-PCR Plus Kit is intended for molecular biology applications.
+This product is not intended for the diagnosis, prevention, or treatment of a disease.

 All due care and attention should be exercised in the handling of the products.
 We recommend all users of QIAGEN products to adhere to the NIH guidelines that have been developed for recombinant DNA experiments, or to other applicable guidelines.